 - A. The superintendent or designee will identify the teaching positions to be eliminated.
-The Superintendent or designee shall meet with the applicable Association President at least ten (10) days prior to the meeting at which the Board will consider the layoffs, except under extenuating circumstances, for the purpose of discussing and reviewing the layoffs and related matters. - B. Generally, layoffs shall be made in the following order of priority, provided that the teachers remaining are certified and highly qualified to teach in the grades or subject areas being reduced: - 1.
-Probationary teachers rated "Ineffective" on their most recent year- end evaluation whose employment has not been terminated through contract non-renewal. - a.
-It is generally the District's practice to not renew the employment of probationary teachers who are rated Ineffective and thus layoff would not normally be applicable. - b.
-In the event that probationary teachers rated "Ineffective" are not subject to contract non-renewal, they shall be the first teachers laid off in an area, subject or grade which is being reduced. - 2.
-Tenured teachers rated "Ineffective" on their most recent year-end evaluation. - 3.
-Teachers rated "Minimally Effective" on their most recent year-end evaluation. - 4.
-Teachers rated "Effective" on their most recent year-end performance evaluation.
+The Superintendent or designee shall meet with the applicable Association President at least ten (10) days prior to the meeting at which the Board will consider the layoffs, except under extenuating circumstances, for the purpose of discussing and reviewing the layoffs and related matters. - B. Generally, layoffs shall be made in the following order of priority, provided that the teachers remaining are certified and qualified to teach in the grades or subject areas being reduced: - 1.
+Probationary teachers rated "Ineffective" (or "Needing Support" after July 1, 2024) on their most recent year- end evaluation whose employment has not been terminated through contract non-renewal. - a.
+It is generally the District's practice to not renew the employment of probationary teachers who are rated Ineffective (or "Needing Support" after July 1, 2024) and thus layoff would not normally be applicable. - b.
+In the event that probationary teachers rated "Ineffective" (or "Needing Support" after July 1, 2024) are not subject to contract non-renewal, they shall be the first teachers laid off in an area, subject or grade which is being reduced. - 2.
+Tenured teachers rated "Ineffective" (or "Needing Support" after July 1, 2024) on their most recent year-end evaluation.

-- 5. Teachers rated "Highly Effective" on their most recent year-end performance evaluation. - 6.
+- 3. Teachers rated "Minimally Effective" (or "Developing" after July 1, 2024)on their most recent year-end evaluation. - 4.
+Teachers rated "Effective" on their most recent year-end performance evaluation. - 5.
+Teachers rated "Highly Effective" on their most recent year-end performance evaluation. - 6.
 Within any of the above categories, among teachers with identical year-end ratings, individual performance criteria shall be considered in order to retain the most effective teachers in the grades, courses or subject areas being reduced.
 The Superintendent or designee may also identify other job-related tiebreakers to be used in lieu of length of service or tenure status. - 7.
 Length of service or tenure status shall not be factors in considering the effectiveness of each teacher.
-However, if the layoff decision involves two or more teachers and all other effectiveness factors distinguishing those teachers from each other are equal, then tenure status may be considered, with tenured teachers retaining employment over probationary teachers. - 8.
+However, if the layoff decision involves two or more teachers and all other effectiveness factors distinguishing those teachers from each other are equal, then tenure status or length of service may be considered, with tenured teachers retaining employment over probationary teachers. - 8.
 If all of the above factors are equal, and the teachers have the same tenure status, the length of service may be considered as the final tiebreaker.